 By Train to Prien and Schloss Herrenchiemsee

 Prien am Chiemsee is a stop on most trains running between München Hauptbahnhof (Munich Main Station) and Salzburg in Austria.
 At least one train is available per hour with the journey time just less than an hour irrespective of which train is used.
-Most of the trains are operated by Meridian but German Railways tickets are accepted, including the Bayern Ticket.
+Most of the trains are operated by BRB (Bayerische Regiobahn) but German Railways tickets are accepted, including the Bayern Ticket (but not on EC, ICE, IC, or RJ trains).

 - Note that some Euro-City (EC) trains connect Munich and Salzburg nonstop and therefore do not stop in Prien.